Victoria II: A House Divided Review

 Reviewed by RON on Feb 25, 2012

-You can still choose from a number of nations to play as on any continent, but seeing as how the DLC was heavily focused on the Civil War, I chose to play as the United States.
-If you want to go the other route you can play as the C.S.A.-Confederate States of America.
+You can still choose from a number of nations to play on any continent, but seeing how the DLC was heavily focused on the Civil War, I chose to play as the United States.
+If you want to go the other route, you can play as the C.S.A.- Confederate States of America.
 Playing as either side is pretty much the same.
-You begin immediately in war against the other side.
-You can negotiate for peace, or raise armies and challenge your opponents.
-As you research new technologies, you can unlock bonuses to help your army.
-These can include advanced types of guns such as machine guns, or better strategies for your army’s formations.
-Bonuses can include boosts to morale, or better overall leadership from your generals.
+You begin immediately in the war against the other side.

 Much like in the original, wars have to be declared before you can move troops into other provinces.
-This time however you have more options, and can justify a war in different ways.
-In my campaign I wanted to “liberate” the state of North Carolina, so I justified my war against the South by saying that I wanted to free the citizens of North Carolina.
-It may not be honest, but it is politics, and politics are important in A House Divided.
-Wage too many unjust wars and your infamy will rise.
-Other nations will notice that you are a war mongering nation and may ally themselves against your opponents.
-Balancing diplomacy is a big part of Victoria II, and it continues in the DLC.
+This time, however, you have more options and can justify a war in different ways.
+In my campaign, I wanted to “liberate” the state of North Carolina, so I justified my war against the South by saying that I wanted to free the citizens of North Carolina.

 Much like diplomacy, production and trade are also important.
-You can still build factories in your own territories, but you can also build them overseas in ally’s territories.
-If you’re an influential enough nation, you could be one of the eight great powers-the strongest nations in the world.
-This will of course allow you to push around smaller countries or form powerful allies.
-I used a couple allies to pressure the C.S.A. from the south while I moved my armies into their territories from the north.
+You can still build factories in your territories, but you can also build them overseas in your allies’ territories.
+If you’re an influential enough nation, you could be one of the eight great powers- the strongest nations in the world.

 I liked Victoria II overall, but the expansion seems kind of dry.
 I found the C.S.A. to surrender too easily to peace on my first play through, leaving there to be little tension between the U.S. and the succeeding states.
-Granted this was on the normal difficulty of the game, so if something seems too easy you can always up the difficulty to hard or very hard.
-Still, they never posed too much of a threat from that point on.
-It would have been interesting to see an alternate, “What if?” scenario.
-What if the South was still its own nation going into the 1900’s?
-Of course, the C.S.A., as a smaller nation, is at a disadvantage to start, so you might want to play as them for a tougher time.
+Granted, this was a normal difficulty of the game, so if something seems too easy, you can always increase the difficulty to hard or very hard.

 The scenario of the Civil War inherently makes A House Divided an interesting DLC concept.
-It’s a shame that they didn’t do more with it though, such as making the war between North and South more drawn out, or by throwing more random events into the mix.
-If you liked the base game of Victoria II and you’re itching for more, A House Divided should last you for a few more play throughs.
+It’s a shame that they didn’t do more with it, though, such as making the war between North and South more drawn out, or by throwing more random events into the mix.
+If you liked the base game of Victoria II and you’re itching for more, A House Divided should last you for a few more playthroughs.

 Admin, NoobFeed